Hospital Emergency Codes:

 What is an abduction?

-Abduction is a serious crime and can have significant physical and emotional consequences for the victim and their loved ones.
+Abduction is a serious crime and have significant physical and emotional consequences for the victim and their loved ones.
 It is important to report any suspected abductions to the authorities immediately to ensure the victim's safety and help bring the perpetrators to justice.

 What is the protocol for responding to an infant or child abduction?

 Responding to an infant or child abduction requires a quick and coordinated effort from hospital staff, law enforcement, and the community to ensure the child's safety and well-being.
-The protocol for responding to an infant or child abduction may vary slightly depending on the hospital, but it generally includes the following steps:
+The protocol for responding to an infant or child abduction vary slightly depending on the hospital, but it generally includes the following steps:

 1. Call a "Code Pink" or "Code Adam": These are the common codes used in hospitals to indicate a missing or abducted child.
 The code will trigger a coordinated response from hospital staff and security personnel.